 First, a brief mention of tools...

-To start with, you need a large enough clear area of work-space to make your pizzas on.
+To start with, you need a large enough work counter to make your pizzas on.
 Hopefully, this won't be too far from your oven.
 The work-space can be anything: marble, granite, Formica or wood.
 Personally, I like using a wood surface.
 I use a large board designed for making breads and pie crusts that always sits on my work counter.
-Keeping it well floured keeps dough from sticking.
+Keeping it well floured keeps dough from sticking, but when I need it, the texture of wood can be an aid when kneading.
 A bench knife (or bench scraper) is also a must-have too, used when dough does stick, for scraping and cleaning the counter and cutting dough into smaller portions.

-Processing: Either a larger sized food processor (with a plastic dough blade) or a stand mixer with dough hook is best.
+Processing: A large capacity food processor (with a dough blade) can work well, but I prefer a stand mixer with dough hook.
+I use a Kitchenaid unit and love all the accessories that can accomplish many specialized tasks.
 If you really want to go "green", don't plug anything in and learn how to make your dough using the old-school technique of starting with a fontana (fountain, or volcano) shaped mount of flour, with the wet ingredients added and mixed in a well in its center.
-(I'll write another article on this method).
-Many nonne would simply use a large wooden spoon and bowl.
-Still, a powered mixed speeds things up--after all, this is Old World quality with New Millennium technology.
-You are going to be making artisan pizza--not pizzeria pizza.
+You can also make your dough in a large bowl like many nonne would do using just their hands and a large wooden bowl.
+Still, a stand mixer speeds things up.
+After all, this is Old World quality with modern technology.
+When making pizza in your home, think of it as making artisanal pizza--not pizzeria pizza.

-Tip: In case you have a small, galley style kitchen, make sure you have room to back out a long handled peel before buying one.
+TIP: In case you have a small, galley style kitchen, make sure you have room to back a long handled peel in or out of the oven before buying one!

 When planning to bake pizzas directly on the stone, I recommend using parchment paper on top of your wood peel when shaping your dough.

-For serving, buy a flat, round 16-18" pizza serving pan (the larger size can also fit 16" rectangular pizzas).
+For serving, buy flat, round 16-18" pizza serving pans (the larger size can also fit 16" rectangular pizzas with a little ovehang).
 Do not use this type of pan to bake pizzas on, simply because they are usually silver and won't crisp a crust bottom that well.

 You might also consider a large wooden pizza serving board for serving--and cutting--your pizzas on.
 Finally, don't forget to buy a decent, large diameter pizza wheel (cutter).